XeonMations/The-Final-Nights/SQL/database_changelog.md

 Version 5.23, 23 May 2025, by XeonMations
 Modified the library action table to fit ckeys properly, and to properly store ips.
-Adds a new index to the library table to speed up admin searches

 ```sql
  ALTER TABLE `library_action` MODIFY COLUMN `ckey` varchar(32) NOT NULL;
  ALTER TABLE `library_action` MODIFY COLUMN `ip_addr` int(10) unsigned NOT NULL;